 Tierra del Fuego National Park is a protected area situated in the southernmost tip of Argentina.
 The national park covers about 63,000 hectares of natural beauty!
 Mountainous terrain, diverse wildlife, and precious ecosystems, including sub-Antarctic forests, bogs, rivers, and lakes.

-Tierra del Fuego is a paradise for hikers and nature lovers.
+Tierra del Fuego is a paradise for hikers and nature loversxand should be included on everyone’s Patagonia backpacking itinerary.
 While wandering around the park you may encounter beavers, guanacos, foxes, and a variety of bird species.

 We have prepared a practical guide for your visit to Tierra del Fuego National Park.
 What are the best places, hikes, and activities?
 Let’s have a look!